-To build an electronic controlled autonomous mobile robot, which will travel the whole defined path in a certain time.
-This task is a model of the real situation for example in automatic storage manipulators and other.
+To build a autonomous mobile robot, which will travel the whole defined path in a certain time.
+The direction and course is defined by the dark line, also some obstacles are presented.

-The smallest radius of curves used in the path will be 10 cm.
-Total rising of the path won't exceed 3 cm; maximal rising or declining is 5%.
+The smallest radius of curves used in the path will be 5 cm Total rising of the path won't exceed 3 cm; maximal rising or declining is 5%.
 Like in the real life, there can be random obstacles in the path (interrupted navigation line, obstacle on the line, illumination changes and other).

 The time measurement is stopped when the similar beam of light located at the end of the path is interrupted.

 There are no barriers at the edge of the contest area.
 On the each side of the dark line will be the 15 cm wide safety area.
 Nevertheless, it is recommended to implement the safety device to avoid the fall from the edge.
 Organizers can not guarantee that area around the arena will be open.
 Hence the authors used to carefully evaluate the sensor measurements, especially near the arena edges.

 The path may contain various obstacles in various order.
 There is no guarancy that all of them will be present.
 Some of them may be presented more than once.

 There must not be any interference between the robot and its team after the robot is set in the starting circle and turned on.
 The robot must be controlled only by its electronics.

 The robot may not leave the line after crossing the starting line.
 Avoiding obstacles is the only one exception.
 While moving, the robot may not leave any marks or beacons on the table.
 No parts can remain on the path during the run.

 The competitor is disqualified when the competition path is damaged.